smallrye/smallrye-llm/CONTRIBUTING.md

 ## Contributing Guidelines

-Please refer to our Wiki for the https://github.com/smallrye/smallrye/[Contribution Guidelines].
+Please refer to our Wiki for the [Contribution Guidelines](https://github.com/smallrye/smallrye/).

 ## Issues